-He states that humans have known, and are able to know, the one true God (Romans 1:19-20 NIV):
+He states that humans have known, and can know, the one true God (Romans 1:19-20 NIV):

 Since what may be known about God is plain to them, because God has made it plain to them.
 For since the creation of the world God's invisible qualities – his eternal power and divine nature – have been clearly seen, being understood from what has been made, so that [humans] are without excuse.

-In some way, humans stopped worshiping the one true God – we deflected our worship from God to other things (1:21a):
+In some way, humans stopped worshiping the one true God – we directed our worship from God to other things (1:21a):

 For although they knew God, they neither glorified him as God nor gave thanks to him.

 This defection in worship has changed the way we think, feel, and understand about God, and as a result, our view of everything else.
 In short, it has shaped our worldviews (1:21b-23):